-The Investment Adviser has agreed to pay to the underwriters an additional 2% sales load, or \$3,000,000 (\$3,450,000 if the underwriters exercise their overallotment option in full) in the aggregate, with respect to this offering of shares of our common stock.
+The Investment Adviser has agreed to pay to the underwriters 2% of the sales load, or \$3,000,000 (\$3,450,000 if the underwriters exercise their overallotment option in full) in the aggregate, with respect to this offering of shares of our common stock.
 We (and indirectly our stockholders) must reimburse this amount under certain circumstances.
 See "Obligations and Indebtedness."
 As a result of these arrangements, there may be times when the management team of the Investment Adviser has interests that differ from those of our stockholders, giving rise to a conflict.
+Furthermore, to ensure repayment, there is a risk the Investment Adviser will make more speculative investments.